Urban Investor’s Dictionary: Derivatives

 Derivative: something that is based on another source.

-In the world of finance, it's a contract that derives it's value not from itself but based on the performance of an underlying asset.
-The price of the security is based from one, or a group of underlying assets, such as stocks, bonds, commodities, currencies, interest rates, and even market indices.
+In the world of finance, it’s a contract that derives its value not from itself but based on the performance of an underlying asset.
+The price of the security is based on one, or a group of underlying assets, such as stocks, bonds, commodities, currencies, interest rates, and even market indices.
 The derivative itself is nothing more than a contract between two parties, with the value being determined by the fluctuations in value of its underlying asset or asset group.
 Legend has it that the original derivative contract was between Aristotle and Thales over an olive transaction, and Aristotle wound up on the profitable end of the deal.

 One of the most attractive aspects of derivatives is the flexibility in their structuring.